josdejong/mathjs/docs/datatypes/complex_numbers.md

   an object with properties `r` and `phi`.
 - `toString()`.
 Returns a string representation of the complex number, formatted as `a + bi` where `a` is the real part and `b` the imaginary part.
+- `nthRoot(n)`.
+Returns an array of n roots of the complex number in polar form, each with properties `r` and `phi`.
+It uses the De Moviers Theorem.

 ## Calculations